hw2-archive/upt/README.md

 will be definitively removed.
 ______

+### POWERFUL HOOK SCRIPTS FOR ALL PACKAGES
-* you can create an hook script ( a node module ) for all dependencies/installed package , that will be execute at each installer event without the need of a .uptrc hook scrips . however uptrc will continue to execute its hooks but they cannot be determined by dependencies of course
+    you can create an hook script ( a node module ) for all dependencies/installed package , that will be execute at each installer event without the need of a .uptrc hook scrips . however uptrc will continue to execute its hooks but they cannot be determined by dependencies of course
     You have to create a folder called **_hw2** inside your project where you need to have an **installer_hook.js** script that must have this structure: